DC Circuit Components 221

 electromotive series

-A list of metals in order of most reactive, or most likely to give up electrons, to least reactive.
-The electromotive series lists metals that are used in batteries.
+A list of metals in order of from most likely to release electrons to least likely.
+The electromotive series, also known as the electrochemical series, is used to select metals for use in batteries.

-A device that resists only a specific amount of current flow.
+A device that opposes a specific amount of current flow.
 A fixed resistor consists of a carbon body with metallic leads.

 fuse